DOMAINE DE LA BARONNIE

 Buffet breakfasts are served in the airy, timber-floored dining room or lush garden.
 And you won’t go hungry at night, with ocean-fresh seafood on the menu du jour in St Martin de Ré's many nearby restaurants.

-Pierre, a well known osteopath, provides therapeutic massage and a range of special treatments, so it's the perfect place to pack in some pampering.
+Pierre, a well known osteopath, provides therapeutic massage and a range of special treatments, so it's the perfect place to pack in some pampering body care.
 This is also a place to get the wind in your hair and pedal off to miles of peachy beaches and dunes.

 Domaine de la Baronnie was reviewed by Room for Romance